13 Iconic Things To Do in New Orleans’ Garden District

 The Buckner Mansion was seen in Season 3 of American Horror Story: Coven and again in Season 8 of American Horror Story: Apocalypse.

 While you can’t formally tour the home, AHS fans will recognize plenty of scenes from outside the gates.
-The house itself is charming and makes for a great photo backdrop!

 Remember to take photos respectfully, the house is occupied.